 In June 2013, the exploration permit for EP-99 was extended to 31 December 2014.
 The permits for EP-76, EP-98 and EP-117 are due to expire on 31 December 2013.
-Application to extend the permits will be made prior to 30 September 2013.
+Application to extend the permits was made prior to the application due date of 30 September 2013.
+Receipt of the application has been acknowledged by the Department of Mines and Energy, Northern Territory of Australia.
+During the first term of the three permits, a significant work program was completed and a major work program is proposed for the period of the renewal.
+Falcon Australia has met all the Northern Territory Government's requirements for renewal.

 In accordance with local law and regulations, all Falcon Australia's acreage interests are subject to royalties on production values of up to approximately 12% to government and native title holders/claimants and 12% to other parties.
+See Section "current activity" below for an update concerning an agreement entered into by Falcon Australia to purchase 4% of the overriding royalty interest held by others.
 In addition, Falcon Australia is subject to Commonwealth Government corporation tax of 30%, and to the Commonwealth Government's Petroleum Resource Rent Tax ("PRRT") levied at the rate of 40% on the taxable profits derived from the petroleum projects.
 The PRRT is calculated on the individual projects and royalties are deductible for PRRT purposes.
 The PRRT tax system is separate from the company income tax system and is based on cash flow.
 Both royalties and PRRT are deductible for corporate income tax purposes.